Scuba Diving Indonesia – how to choose where to dive

 Not so easy to get to though: first get to Berau, then 2 hours by road; or go to Tarakan, in Northern Kalimantan, and then south 3-4 hours by speed boat.

-Not really in the top Ten (there were eleven if you counted carefully!), but if you find yourself in Jakarta for a short period of time, this is still a diving option just a short flight away.
+Not really in the top Ten, but if you find yourself in Jakarta for a short period of time, this is still a diving option just a short flight away.

 View Dive Sites